whatsappWhatsApp callCall Us wmailEmail Us whatsapp CommunityWhatsapp Community

 What Happens If You Exceed the Gold Limit?

-If you bring gold jewellery beyond permitted India customs gold limit:
+If you bring gold jewellery beyond the permitted India customs gold limit:

 • Jewellery may be detained until duty is paid